 We dream of building a community where everyone is respected and valued for their differences.
 It is only then that we are truly free.

-We are looking for unique and diverse families or individuals who would like to share their story and how their thread weaves into the vibrant tapestry of our community in a short video to be aired on social media.
+Join us in celebrating the diverse families or individuals who have graciously shared their story and how their thread weaves into the vibrant tapestry of our community.

 Video 1 - Meet the Schalm Family